bootlin/snagboot/docs/snagflash.md

 ## DFU mode

-In DFU mode, snagflash takes two additional arguments :
+In DFU mode, snagflash takes additional arguments :

  * `-p --port vid:pid`
    The USB address of the DFU device exposed by U-Boot